PAST ISCF NEWS FOR

 Jason Horne wins by KO at 1:12 of the second round.

-8. AMATEUR Light Heavyweight MMA
+8. ISCF AMATEUR Light Heavyweight MMA

 Brandon Phillips VS Keith Strickland